Retroactive University Withdrawal Policy

 For undergraduate students: To apply for a retroactive university withdrawal, students must submit a written request to the Dean of Students, Strand Union Building (SUB) Room 174, no later than three years after the last day of the semester for which the withdrawal is sought.
 The student must include his/her name and student identification number (GID), the semester for the retroactive withdrawal requested, and supporting documentation to verify claims of illness, injury or emergency which precluded the student from applying for a university withdrawal during the semester of departure.

 The Dean of Students will review the written request and the documents provided and consult with appropriate administrator(s), faculty, Department Head and/or college Assistant Dean, then render a decision on the request for withdrawal.
 If the request is granted, the Dean of Students will assign the official date of withdrawal and notify the student in writing.
 If the request is denied, the student may further appeal in writing to the Vice President of Student Success (VPSS).
 The VPSS will review the request and supporting documents and render a decision.
 The VPSS will notify the student of the decision in writing.
 The VPSS’s decision is the final decision of the University.

-For graduate students: Students enrolled in graduate degree programs and those enrolled as non-degree graduates are subject to the same parameters and must follow the same process as described above except that the written request is submitted to the Vice Provost for Graduate Education, Montana Hall Room 108.
+For graduate students: Students enrolled in graduate degree programs and those enrolled as non-degree graduates are subject to the same parameters and must follow the same process as described above except that the written request is submitted to the Dean of The Graduate School, Montana Hall Room 108.
 If the request is denied, the student may further appeal to the university Provost.
 The Provost’ decision is the final decision of the University.